Your go-to guide this Veganuary, with all the steps and info you’ll need to love every meal during this awesome month!

 E913 Lanolin – Derived from woolly animals such as sheep often used in cosmetics and to make vitamin D3.

 E966 Lactitol – A sweetener derived from animal milk.

 If this Veganuary is your first time dining vegan don’t panic about remembering all these ingredients and numbers.
-Use this list as a handy guide when doing you shopping and you’ll be throwing you’re things in to your trolley with ease.
+Use this list as a handy guide when doing your shopping and you’ll be throwing your things into your trolley with ease.

 Don’t be so Hard on Yourself

 This one is so important for us!
 Veganism isn’t an exclusive club and any steps you can take to lead a lifestyle consuming fewer animal products is a step in the right direction.
 If you slip up the odd time don’t throw in the towel, we’re all human and it’s about making those small changes that have a bigger impact on the globe.

 People choose veganism for different reasons: the environment, animal welfare, their health.
 Whatever your motivation it has a positive impact on the planet and yourself so focusing on that positive impact is what’s important rather than the odd slip-up.
 So give Veganuary a go this month!
 If you decide you like the plant-based life you can make the transition permanent and in that case, welcome to the wonderful world of veganism!

 We hope you’ve found this guide helpful and if you are attempting Veganuary or are transitioning and want some advice get in touch!
 We always love hearing from you guys and if we can offer and vegan-based support then we are always happy to help.